 Dan was known to his friends and family as an incredibly handy and patient man.
-His could fix almost anything, and his love of life led him to a number of different hobbies over the years.
+He could fix almost anything, and his love of life led him to a number of different hobbies over the years.
 He enjoyed spending time with his friends playing golf.
-He was a beekeeper; enjoyed tropical fish and plants; appreciated classic cars and motorcycles, and even built a blacksmithing forge.
+He was a beekeeper, enjoyed tropical fish and plants, appreciated classic cars and motorcycles, and even built a blacksmithing forge.
 He was a longtime member of the First United Methodist Church in Perry where he served as a trustee member and sang in the choir.
 Above them all, he enjoyed spending time with his family.

-He is survived by his lovely wife of 57 years, Patsy (Whitchurch); two daughters, Judy Vesper and husband Pat of Midland, Texas, and Barbara Debish and husband Ed of Stafford, VA; four grandsons, Joshua Vesper, Nathaniel Vesper, Ryan Debish, and Tyler Debish; one sister, Sandra Grubb of Perry, OK.
-He was preceded in death by his parents; and one brother, Tom Hasenfratz.
+He is survived by his lovely wife of 57 years, Patsy (Whitchurch); two daughters, Judy Vesper and husband Pat of Midland, Texas, and Barbara Debish and husband Ed of Stafford, VA; four grandsons, Joshua Vesper, Nathaniel Vesper, Ryan Debish, and Tyler Debish; and one sister, Sandra Grubb of Perry.
+He was preceded in death by his parents and one brother, Tom Hasenfratz.

 A celebration of Dan’s life will be held on Wednesday, May 12, 2021, at 2:00 p.m. at the First United Methodist Church in Perry.
 Memorial contributions may be made to the First United Methodist Church.